Common leaf problems and diseases

 Flea beetles

 Certain species of the adult flea beetle are fond of cabbages, Brussels sprouts, swede and other brassicas; some like potatoes; others are equally fond of wallflowers, alyssum, aubrieta and nasturtiums.
-They swarm all over the leaves.
+Flea beetles will swarm all over the leaves and will pepper them with holes.
+In severe cases it can result in wilted or stunted plants.

 Fungal leaf spots